Ryan Giggs

 Ryan Joseph Giggs (né Wilson; born 29 November 1973) is a Welsh football coach, co-owner of Salford City, and former player who played as a left midfielder or winger.
-He is regarded as one of the greatest players of his generation, and one of the best wingers in the history of football.
-Giggs spent his entire professional career at Manchester United, where he also served as the club's interim player-manager and assistant manager.
-He is one of the most decorated footballers of all time, and is one of only 51 players to have made over 1,000 career appearances.
+Regarded as one of the greatest players of his generation, Giggs spent his entire professional career at Manchester United, where he also served as the club's interim player-manager and assistant manager.
+He is one of the most decorated footballers of all time, and is one of only 63 players to have made over 1,000 career appearances.

 The son of rugby union and Wales international rugby league footballer Danny Wilson, Giggs was born in Cardiff but moved to Manchester at the age of six when his father joined Swinton RLFC.
 Predominantly a left midfielder, he began his career with Manchester City, but joined Manchester United on his 14th birthday in 1987.
 He made his professional debut for the club in 1991 and spent the next 23 years in the first team.
 He retired from playing with the end of the 2013–14 season, holding the club record for competitive appearances – 963.
 Towards the end of the 2013–14 season, he became the club's interim player-manager following the sacking of David Moyes.
 He was assistant manager under Moyes' permanent replacement, Louis van Gaal.
 Giggs left United in July 2016, following the appointment of José Mourinho.
 During his time at United he won 13 Premier League titles – more than any other player in history, four FA Cups, three League Cups, two UEFA Champions League titles, a FIFA Club World Cup, an Intercontinental Cup, a UEFA Super Cup and nine FA Community Shields.
-Manchester United and Liverpool are the only clubs in English football history to have won more league championships than Giggs.
+Manchester United, Liverpool, and Arsenal are the only clubs in English football history to have won more league championships than Giggs.